 - Business and legal demands are ... more demanding (GDPR, etc).

 - Costs are rising.

-So we battle these difficulties and extremes.
+So we battle these difficulties, challenges, extremes.

-Yet we wonder, where are the dreamers of yesterday, the do-ers, the risk-takers, the battlers of political nonsense?
+Yet we wonder, where are the dreamers of yesterday, the doers, the risk-takers, the battlers of political nonsense?
 Of course, they're still there: some even watching and waiting in the shadows.

 Surprisingly, for growing numbers of people, even with the increased complexity, today probably offers a better business environment for building a web-based business than was possible in previous years, once you have the key parts in place.